-If you did not complete the "other income" line 21 on your federal Form 1040, then do not complete this line.
+If you did not complete the "other income" line 20B on Indiana Schedule A, Section 1, then do not complete this line.

-Indiana does not allow you to claim itemized deductions from federal Schedule A. However, if you reported recovered itemized deductions as "other income" on line 21 of your 1999 federal Form 1040, use that amount as a deduction on this line.
+Indiana does not allow you to claim itemized deductions from federal Schedule A. However, if you reported recovered itemized deductions as "other income" on line 21 of your 1999 federal Form 1040, use the portion of that amount also reported on Indiana Schedule A, Section 1, line 20B as a deduction on this line.